-The service approach for SE eligible clients emulates the nationally accepted 'best practices' models of SE service delivery which include individual job placement, enclaves, and temporary employment placement (TEP) for individuals with chronic mental illness.
+The service approach for SE eligible clients emulates the nationally accepted 'best practices' models of SE service delivery.
 Central to each of these approaches is an emphasis on Person-Centered Planning and facilitation of natural supports.
-Individualized job development is conducted by SE staff based on job matching assessment information and client's informed choice.
-SE clients are assisted with employment planning and placement by VTIs and job skills training is provided at the job site either by Job Coaches or through natural supports.
+Individualized job development is conducted by SE staff based on job matching assessment information and the client's informed choice.
+SE clients are assisted with employment planning and placement by VTIs and job skills training is provided at the job site either by Job Skills Trainers or through natural supports.

-The timing of transition to extended services
+(2) The timing of transition to extended services